tawanaj/tawanaj.github.io/_posts/2024-09-27-oh-my-pothos.markdown

 They are native to the Islands of French Polynesia. *If you are geographically challenged like I am, this is deep in the south pacific ocean, midway between New Zealand and Chile.*

 **Golden Pothos require indirect bright light.** These are great plants for that high shelf you might have in your kitchen.
-Because the vines can grow pretty long, they should located in a place that won't stifle their growth.
+Because the vines can grow pretty long, they should be located in a place that won't stifle their growth.

 <br>